 The results of the New Seven Wonders of the World campaign were announced in Lisbon, Portugal on July 7, 2007.
 The campaign to select the new seven man-made wonders of the world started in September 1999, and people around the world nominated their favorites through December 2005.
 Twenty-one world class finalists were announced by an international panel of judges on January 1, 2006.
 The 21 finalists were then posted at the New7Wonders Web site and over 100 million votes from around the world selected the seven winners.

 What do this list and its results mean to travelers?
 First, its development and voting process attracted large numbers of interested travelers to amazing places around the world, some well-known (like the Colosseum in Rome), but many less so (like Petra in Jordan or Chichen Itza in Mexico).
 Second, the list helps travelers in their land or cruise trip planning efforts.
-Wouldn't you hate to plan a trip to a country and find out after the voyage that you have missed a 7Wonders' finalist?
 Although the list was announced over a decade ago, it will be relevant for many decades to come.

 - Petra in Jordan can be visited on a cruise to the Red Sea and the Middle East where the ship docks at Aqaba, Jordan.
 Ships repositioning between the Mediterranean and Asia often stopover at Petra.